-- awareness and promote positive MNCH behaviors. - To increase access to and community involvement in MNCH services, including emergency obstetric and newborn care, and to ensure services are delivered through appropriate health and auxiliary health services. - To improve public and private sector service quality, particularly in management of obstetrical and neonatal complications. - SO-4 To increase MNCH and FP capacity of managers and HCP. - SO-5 To improve management and integration of services at all levels.
+- awareness and promote positive MNCH behaviors. - and community involvement in MNCH services, including emergency obstetric and newborn care, and to ensure services are delivered through appropriate health and auxiliary health services. - To improve public and private sector service quality, particularly in management of obstetrical and neonatal complications. - To increase MNCH SO-4 and FP capacity of managers and HCP. - SO-5 To improve management and integration of services at all levels.